walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 `BiometricTimedReuse(timeoutSeconds)` is available for a fixed 1–30 second, non-sliding reuse interval.
 It also requires P-256, strong biometrics, and no device-credential fallback, but intentionally permits new biometric enrollment without invalidating the key.
-Android requires API 30 or newer and reports `PlatformKeyStore` enforcement;
-iOS reports `ProviderProcess` enforcement, which may end reusable authorization earlier but never extends it past the configured interval.
-It has no action, session, or batch scope.
+Android reports `PlatformKeyStore` with `PlatformVerified`: native KeyStore metadata must exactly match the requested interval. iOS reports `ProviderProcess` with `ProviderConfigured`: Signum receives the requested interval, but its pinned public API cannot independently expose the effective positive timeout after restoration.
+Timed reuse is recent platform or provider authentication, not issuance, presentation, or other wallet-action consent, and is not guaranteed to be key-local.

 ## Receiving credentials